mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Initial Loading of the Flex Image

 In order for `innova2_flex_app` to program a User Image into the FPGA's configuration memory it must communicate with the Flex Image running in the FPGA.
-The Flex and Factory Images must get into FPGA configuration memory and reproduce the Memory Layout as pictured below.
+The Flex and Factory Images must get into FPGA Configuration Memory and reproduce the Memory Layout as pictured below.
 The `innova2_flex_app` is faster at programming a User Image than JTAG as the Flex Image provides a PCIe interface to the FPGA's Configuration Memory FLASH ICs.
 Refer to the [Innova-2 User Guide](https://docs.nvidia.com/networking/display/Innova2Flex/Using+the+Mellanox+Innova-2+Flex+Open+Bundle#UsingtheMellanoxInnova2FlexOpenBundle-FlashFormat) for more info.

 ![FPGA Configuration Memory Layout](img/FPGA_Configuration_Memory_Layout.png)

 #### Generate Configuration Images for the Full Memory Array

 Create configuration images that span the entire memory map as in the layout pictured above.
 The `Innova_2_Flex_Open_18_12` package does not include configuration files with the binary images so everything gets written to address `0x00000000` which is incorrect.
 Create correct full memory images by copying data from the individual images into blank 64MB files.
 This should be done on the system running JTAG and requires a copy of [Innova_2_Flex_Open_18_12](http://www.mellanox.com/downloads/fpga/flex/Innova_2_Flex_Open_18_12.tar.gz) from earlier.
-Note that the configuration data is split into primary and secondary parts between the two x4 FLASH ICs to double throughput to x8.
+Note that the configuration data is split into primary and secondary parts between the two x4 FLASH ICs to double throughput to x8 during loading.
 ```Shell
 cd ~/Innova_2_Flex_Open_18_12/FPGA_image